scuzzydude/asimov/asimov.md

 Perhaps we shall call this effort, *Bonfire of the Vanities y2.021k*.
 Before we open this section, it's worth a moment to reflect on the causes of revolution that occurred just over a hundred years ago, also in conjunction with a worldwide pandemic.
 It was a genesis revolution, leading to series of conflicts and societal shifts worldwide, and while these changes brought hundred millions into the modern age, it also led to deaths of hundreds of millions, directly and indirectly.
 History is cyclical, but I'd prefer to think of recursively cyclical, getting closer to a viable solution with each attempt.
 This time, we have computers and the internet to run our revolution.
 If we can't make civilization better in terms of efficiency, at least there will be less paperwork.

 I don't mean to pick on museums.
 This diatribe could just as easily gone in the billionaires sections.
-Many hardworking Americans give to art museums through donations and memberships because they want to preserve legacy of genius both for future history and those less fortunate in the present.
+Many hardworking Americans give to art museums through donations and memberships because they want to preserve legacy of genius both for people of the future and those less fortunate in the present.
 That's exactly the goal of **The Foundation**.
 We have a compromised attitude about it politically, as most museums do receive some public funding, but not enough to keep the doors open.
 This is because many Americans believe our hard-earned tax dollars are better spent on primary education, or putting our kids through college, of green infrastructure, or affordable health care, or feeding and caring for children and elders who can't take care of themselves.
 Helping people directly, is the most efficient use of our public money.
 Preserving our legacy of genius is important, unless we find a way to value it with metrics, hard to improve in terms of efficiency.
 It's too important to leave in the hands of a government.
 If you can't measure the efficiency of a process, it's almost sure to degrade over time.

 If public donations are inefficient, then private donations must be as well.
 In the United States, we give over \$20 billion a year privately to the arts and humanities.[^12] In 2019, there were 10.46 million kids in poverty in the United State, give that \$20B in some form directly to children, it works out to \$1,912 per child -- life changing money for a poor family.
 Or how about shelling it out for the 20 million new college students each year? [\< hard research here \>]{.mark}

 I'm not proposing defunding museums or scaling back their operations but reducing their reliance on private and public funding.
 Genius can pay for itself.
 Museums can scoot their collections, giving themselves perpetual rights as curators, and sell off some scoot as funding is required.
 I've read the Metropolitan Museum of Art's Collection is valued at least \$100 Billion, and that contemporary art has an annual appreciation rate of 13.6%.
 That's \$13.6 Billion dollars of appreciation a year for a single museum -- vs \$20 Billion of donations across all museums.

 Here's the thing -- we're not stupid.
-Spending \$100K on a lavish black tie dinner so that you can book a couple of million in donations isn't efficient, and we know it.
-It is simply a tax payer subsidized social networking event for billionaires and their friends.
-You want to throw a celebration for the appreciation of art, have a chili cookoff, and the billionaires can't stand in line with the plumbers and Uber drivers, and chat up the lastest scoot rumors and tips.
+Spending \$100K on a lavish gala dinner so that you can book a couple of million in donations isn't efficient, and we know it.
+It is simply a tax payer subsidized social networking event for millionaires and their celebrity friends.
+You want to throw a celebration for the appreciation of art, have a chili cookoff, and the millionaires can stand in line with the plumbers and Uber drivers, and chat up the lastest scoot rumors and tips.
 Museums need to get with it, it's the 21^st^ century, and a party is fine as long as everybody is included.

 ## Billionaires

-Throughout history, we've tried many means of redistribution of wealth, and few of them work.
+Throughout history, man has tried many means of redistribution of wealth, and few of them work.
 The bloody means usually only works out well for the distributors.
 More often than not, the distributors then become the wealthy.

 The usual peaceful means is through regressive taxation.
 This means is pretty much doomed to failure.
 It's not because of the billionaires.
-You're a billionaire, do you care if your income tax is 39% or 59% or 75%?
+If you're a billionaire, do you care if your income tax is 39% or 59% or 75%?
 Probably not.
 The majority of your wealth is likely to be assets, and you decide the time and means to turn that into income.
 They might cry about capital gains taxes or inheritance taxes, but hey, you're a billionaire, and I guess you have that in common with the rest of us, we all need something to cry about.

 The problem is the millionaires, who in our prosperous world, are plentiful.
 While they can afford to pay more taxes and live nice and comfortable lives, giving a large portion of your income to government is a major obstacle to becoming a billionaire.
 And while we have legions of congress people who will publicly curse the billionaires and their excesses, they all got elected with the help of millionaires in their local districts.
 And thus, loopholes are born.[^13]

 What we value today is the king's gold -- Property and Assets.
 The goal here is to convince the billionaires that it's not the king's gold that is valuable, but responsibility that is valuable.
 This isn't a hard sell.
 If were just wealth they craved, they'd stay hidden out of sight, enjoy spending their money and keep their opinions to themselves, and few would strive to make the leap from millionaire to billionaires.
 What they crave is importance, or power.

 There is an old saying, "With Great Power Comes Great Responsibility."
 The gasoline on the fire of income inequality is that wealthy people have too much power.
 We love rich people, America has their own branch of royalty, the superrich and the famous for being famous which usually equates to rich people who were raised by rich people.
-Fundamentally, we have a problem when the rich exert their wealth that gives them power the poor and working-class people don't have.
-They can influence the courts, the police, the political system, the school admissions systems and really, any social system we have in place.
+Fundamentally, we have a problem when the rich exert their wealth as privileges the poor and working-class people don't have.
+They can influence the courts, the police, the political system, the school admissions systems and any social system we have in place.
 Basically, if you're rich enough, you can do whatever you want.
 That's the perception.
 Once in a while, usually around election time, we put a few billionaires in jail or publicly shame them, just to prove justice is blind[^14].
 The perception that the rich can get away with anything has been around about as long as vanity.
 We can blame the rich, but they get away with it because the rest of us are susceptible to greed as well.

 I want you to understand, I'm not talking about any billionaires in particular.
 That would be stupid of me, I love billionaires individually, and can happily name the specific ones I love the most in exchange for a fee.
 It is more of the billionaire archetype, in the comic book version of a billionaire I'm referring to, in the ethical struggle between the wealthy the rest of humanity.
 It doesn't matter who you imagine, pick your favorite archetypical billionaire and use him.
 My daughter informs me that it has to be a him.

 In this line of thinking, wealth equates to power, and we measure the power in terms of a currency.
 Forbes makes a list of the richest people and measures it in terms of dollars.

-What if we measured responsibility instead of the power?
+What if we measured wealth in responsibility instead of the power?

 Holders of **scoot** are responsible for the appreciation some genius or vanity. **Asimov** is the metric we use to evaluate relative value of genius or vanity.
 There are two ways to get **asimov**.
 Buy it with currency -- which requires no skill for a billionaire, since well, that's what we measure them buy, how much currency they have.
 Or creating, fostering, or outright selling some vanity or genius.

-I think the social pressure will create momentum that most new trade in art will be scooted, even if the effect is that the art remains in private hands, with the **scoot** primarily being held by a single individual for the purposes of quick liquidity.
+I think the social pressure could create momentum that most new trade in art will be scooted, even if the effect is that the art remains in private hands, with the **scoot** primarily being held by a single individual for the purposes of quick liquidity.
 Rich guy keeps art for himself, but gives 10% of the scoot to a prominent charity or institution to get his name in the paper as woke rich guy.

 However, a favorite sport of billionaires is trying to out do-good other billionaires.
 The masterpiece market will dry up for the billionaires out of fear of either a crowd-sourced crusade driving up prices, or cancellation culture impacting their core businesses.
 The do-good flavor of billionaire will be guided by market and social forces into finding new genius.

 What's in it for the billionaires?
-I think they will see the desirability of a stronger social contract that acknowledges and supports the unavoidable privileges that come with being rich.
+I think they will see the desirability of a stronger social contract that acknowledges and supports the unavoidable privileges that come with being wealth.
 Most societies can accept the exchange that if the wealthy provide value to society, they deserve some privilege, because they provide some greater leverage than the average person.
 But we what are we valuing?
 If we find ways to value responsibility, then the exchange because something the masses can accept.
 If you derive you wealth from some abstraction that is say, harmful to children, be it some insidious form of marketing or just like, you know, addictive substances, than you are harmful to genius.
 That's the problem with the king's gold.
 Profit does not always align with values that good for human society.

 For many centuries, the social contract that kept the masses from devouring the rich was called royalty.
 You were born royal, or the king bestowed royalty upon you through magic powers, and the masses accepted this because it was right there in the Bible, which was read to them by priests who worked directly or indirectly for the king.
 Eventually the masses learned to read, and after decades of inbreeding, the masses figured out these royal idiots were not very special.
 Or more likely, in Texas old-lady speak of, "He's special," with a wink and a nod.